-WAYNE "RINGO" RINGELBERG: An AFRC research test pilot, Mr. Ringelberg flew more than 40 sorties in an F/A-18 Hornet during the NESC's Pilot Breathing Assessment (PBA).
-The PBA was initiated to address an increased occurrence of physiological episodes across the fleet and understand human physiology and breathing behaviors in high-performance aircraft.
-"We flew scripted profiles that mimicked typical fighter maneuvers.
-Our equipment included special mask sensors connected to our oxygen system that collected readings on our breathing and composition of the air we were inhaling and exhaling."
-Another device recorded the aircraft's state while synched with the breathing sensors, and other sensors gathered environmental data in the cockpit.
+WAYNE "RINGO" RINGELBERG: An AFRC research test NATALIE SPIVEY: Working in the Structural Dynamics pilot, Mr. Ringelberg flew more than 40 sorties in an F/A-18 Group within the Aerostructures Branch at AFRC, Ms. Spivey Hornet during the NESC's Pilot Breathing Assessment (PBA). brings her wide range of hands-on modal testing, airworthi-The PBA was initiated to address an increased occurrence ness clearance, and flight-testing control room experience of physiological episodes across the fleet and understand to the NESC Loads & Dynamics (L&D) Technical Discipline human physiology and breathing behaviors in high-perfor-Teams (TDT).
+Her 20-year background at NASA has included mance aircraft.
+"We flew scripted profiles that mimicked typisupport of numerous flight research programs, either as a cal fighter maneuvers.
+Our equipment included special mask structural dynamics engineer or lead for programs such as sensors connected to our oxygen system that collected readthe X-53 Active Aeroelastic Wing, various F-15 and G-III flight ings on our breathing and composition of the air we were experiments and more recently the X-57 Maxwell and X-59 inhaling and exhaling."
+Another device recorded the aircraft's Low Boom Flight Demonstrator.
+Representing her Center at state while synched with the breathing sensors, and other monthly and annual TDT meetings, she shares the latest exsensors gathered environmental data in the cockpit. periments and dynamic tests being conducted at AFRC.
+"Most L&D TDT members focus on space-related issues and enjoy Aided by a ground assistant, Mr. Ringelberg marked the seeing the aircraft-related work Armstrong is doing.
+The TDT time for the start and stop of each maneuver and activated brings different backgrounds and perspectives to the many the breathing data collection.
+Spirometry and capnography L&D issues we discuss."

-Aided by a ground assistant, Mr. Ringelberg marked the time for the start and stop of each maneuver and activated the breathing data collection.
-Spirometry and capnography data were also collected before and after each flight.
-"We performed the sorties outfitted in both U.S. Navy and Air Force life support gear.
-The two are quite different in how they fit and are designed."
-He said he found himself more aware of his breathing and of cabin pressure fluctuations during flight.
+data were also collected before and after each flight.
+"We performed the sorties outfitted in both U.S. Navy and Air aware of his breathing and of cabin pressure fluctuations during flight.
 "Overall, this was a good program that collected a lot of reference data that will help the community as they continue to improve their understanding of the physiology of pilot breathing."